-4. In the case of medicinal products for which paediatric studies have been carried out, and the results of those studies are reflected in the product information, the Parties shall provide for a further [...] months extension of the period of protection referred to in paragraph 2.
+- procedure, that period being equal to the period referred to in the second sentence of paragraph 1, reduced by a period of five years. - 3.
+Notwithstanding paragraph 2, the duration of the further period of protection may not exceed [...] years. - 4.
+In the case of medicinal products for which paediatric studies have been carried out, and the results of those studies are reflected in the product information, the Parties shall provide for a further [...] months extension of the period of protection referred to in paragraph 2.

-Extension of the period of protection conferred by a patent on plant protection products6
+Extension of the Period of Protection Conferred by a Patent on Plant Protection Products

-- 1. The Parties recognise that plant protection products protected by a patent in their respective territory may be subject to an administrative authorisation procedure before being put on their market.
-They recognise that the period that elapses between the filing of the application for a patent and the first authorisation to place the product on their respective market, as defined for that purpose by the relevant legislation, may shorten the period of effective protection under the patent. - 2.
-Each Party shall provide for a further period of protection for a plant protection product which is protected by a patent and which has been subject to an administrative authorisation procedure, that period being equal to the period referred to in the second sentence of paragraph 1, reduced by [...] years. - 3.
-Notwithstanding paragraph 2, the duration of the further period of protection may not exceed [...] years.
+- 1. Each Party shall determine safety and efficacy requirements before authorising the placing on the market of plant protection products. - 2.
+The Parties recognise that plant protection products protected by a patent in their respective territory may be subject to an administrative authorisation procedure before being put on their market.
+They recognise that the period that elapses between the filing of the application for a patent and the first authorisation to place the product on their respective market, as defined for that purpose by the relevant legislation, may shorten the period of effective protection under the patent. - 3.
+Each Party shall provide for a further period of protection for a plant protection product which is protected by a patent and which has been subject to an administrative authorisation procedure, that period being equal to the period referred to in the second sentence of paragraph 2, reduced by [...]. - 4.
+Notwithstanding paragraph 3, the duration of the further period of protection may not exceed [...].